hiiamboris/red-spaces-gitlab-mirror/README.md

 Keyboard events are also dispatched in `path` order, but instead of hittest path is defined by `keyboard/focus`.

+**Tip:** define events for paths to ensure hierarchy.
+E.g. if event is defined for `list-view/hscroll/thumb`, `thumb` space that receives it will be able to access `hscroll` as `path/-1` and `list-view` as `path/-2` and never worry that it might have been used inside another space.

 **Quirk:** Timer events do not follow a path

 If a child space sets a timer, parent has nothing to do with it.
 There is no tree, so there is no path.<br>